dataunt/hello-world/README.md

 # hello-world
-programming is fun.
+Programming is fun.
-i'm a theoretical physicist.
+I'm a theoretical physicist.